workos/go-example-applications/go-mfa-example/README.md

-# go-directory-sync-example
+# go-mfa-example
-An example Go application demonstrating how to use the [WorkOS Go SDK](https://github.com/workos/workos-go) for directory sync.
+An example Go application demonstrating how to use the [WorkOS Go SDK](https://github.com/workos/workos-go) for MFA.

 ## Prerequisites
 - Go